dengxian-xreal/NRSDK_ShareAnchors/README.md

 Follow the [NRSDK Spatial Anchor Sharing Tutorial](https://xreal.gitbook.io/nrsdk/development/spatial-anchor/tutorial-sharing-anchors) to understand how the project is structured and how to use the provided scripts.

+However, the tutorial is quite cumbersome.
+This project has all the Photon and Aliyun OSS SDKs installed, and all scripts have been modified, so you can directly clone and use them.

 ## Supported Devices

 This project is configured to support the following devices: